Apple Raisin Stuffed Sweet Potatoes

 Preheat to 400°F. Line a baking sheet with parchment paper or a silicone baking mat.
 Prick your sweet potatoes with a fork in several places then lay the sweet potatoes onto your baking sheet.
 Roast for 25–30 minutes, until soft and the edges are browned and caramelized.
 You can check the softness with a fork by piercing the largest sweet potato through its thickest area.
 If the fork slides in and out easily, the potatoes are done.
 Remove from the oven.

-whole food plant based Apple Raisin Stuffed Sweet Potatoes recipe
+whole-food plant-based Apple Raisin Stuffed Sweet Potatoes recipe

 While your sweet potatoes are cooking, prepare your fillings